 This quick and easy one pot curry beef and broccoli has creamy coconut milk and cashew butter!
 It’s a healthy, low carb and whole30 approved weeknight meal!

 SRSLY.
-If you’re a beef and broccoli-loving person, then you are going to MEGA love this one-pot of deliciousness.
+If you’re a beef with garlic sauce and broccoli-loving person, then you are going to MEGA love this one-pot of deliciousness.

 A shout-it-from-the-rooftops-head-over-taste-buds-kind-love.
 I’m predicting it RIGHT.
 NOW.